 Also I was impressed by the talk about caching by Samantha Quinones.
 I love PHP but I have a second love with servers and server management.
 It was really nice to see how some real systems in this world are set up rather than a foobar example.

 I went to two talks by Jordi Boggiano.
 Especially his regex talk was really interesting.
 I have a love-hate relationship with regexes so it was great to get some new information about those.
 I still believe regex is a language on its own.

 Another great speaker was Enrico Zimuel.
 He gave me some real nice insides on a security level.
-He had a great talk about encrypting an decrypting data.
-He gave some nice examples of implementing public-private keypairs and encrypting data with the openSSL extension.
+Also he had a great talk about encrypting an decrypting data.
+Lastly he gave some nice examples of implementing public-private keypairs and encrypting data with the openSSL extension.